 Put another box in your car where you keep all the items that will help you to defrost your car in the morning - or even better, prevent it from icing-up in the first place:

 There’s a lot to do when it comes to winter, but it’s important not to forget about your vehicle.
 By having an emergency kit and checking the fluids, you’ll be ready to deal with even the most difficult road conditions.
-Do you have any tips for preparing a car for winter?
+Do you have any tips for winterizing your car?
 Share them with other drivers in our comments!
 It might be tough to get through the cold season, but being ready can make a big difference.